 From the Teacher's Guide to Craters of the Moon.

-- Figure 1 (Non-Living: A black and white sketch of a volcano, clouds and lava)
+- Figure 1 (Abiotic: A black and white sketch of a volcano, clouds and lava)

-- Figure 2 (Living: A black and White sketch of a deer, coyote, marmot, tree and bird)
+- Figure 2 (Biotic: A black and White sketch of a deer, coyote, marmot, tree and bird)

 - Figure 3 (Ecosystem: A black and white sketch of a volcanic landscape with a tree, bird, deer, and coyote in foreground)

-Display illustrations of non-living, living and whole ecosystem.
+Display illustrations of non-living, living, and the whole ecosystem.